precice/tutorials/volume-coupled-flow/README.md

 ![Ux](images/tutorials-volume-coupled-flow-Ux.png)

 This case is a convenient starting point for volume coupling where OpenFOAM is a reading participant.
-The dummy Nutils writer can be replaced by a more complex solver according to the user's needs.
+The writing Nutils participant (dummy source) can be replaced by a more complex solver according to the user's needs.

 ## Available solvers